 A recent poll conducted in a sample of 1,000 British Columbian couples revealed that 55% of them had to spend more time with each other during the lockdown period.
 Out of this, a quarter admitted to feeling irritable towards their partners over that course.
 The constant closeness to your partner may overwhelm you, and their annoying habits might find their way to your nerves.
 (2)

 Thus, if you and your partner are residents of a British Columbia city, like Vancouver, and you’re constantly arguing because of matters you see as petty, you may consider therapy sessions to curb these matters before they get out of hand.
+Constantly bringing up the past psychology is also an issue.
 Visit a therapist for relationship counselling in Vancouver, and they’ll help you clearly express the exasperation you feel towards each other.
 They’ll suggest ways to heal or minimize them.
 And, if they prove to be unsolvable, they may suggest ways how you can live through them to sustain a healthy relationship.

 Extramarital affairs among spouses have become an ordinary thing in the present world.
 Research conducted in 2017 reported an average of 31% of husbands and 21% of wives being involved in adultery.
 (3)